Abdul Rashid Ghazi: Documentary

-Osama bin Laden Video
+Osama bin Laden video

-On 20 September 2007, a new audio recording attributed to Osama bin Laden, titled "Come to Jihad," was released.'
-In the message, bin Laden urged Pakistanis, particularly members of the military, to overthrow President Pervez Musharraf, stating that "twenty years after the soil of Pakistan soaked up the blood of one of the greatest jihadi fighters, the Imam Abdallah Azzam, today Pakistan is witness to the death of another great Muslim, Imam Abdul al-Rashid Ghazi and we in al-Qaida call on Allah to witness that we will retaliate for the blood of Imam Abdul al-Rashid Ghazi.
+On 20 September 2007, a new audio recording attributed to Osama bin Laden, titled "Come to Jihad," was released.
+In the message, bin Laden urged Pakistanis, particularly members of the military, to overthrow President Pervez Musharraf, stating that "twenty years after the soil of Pakistan soaked up the blood of one of the greatest jihadi fighters, the Imam Abdallah Azzam, today Pakistan is witness to the death of another great Muslim, Imam Abdul al-Rashid Ghazi and we in al-Qaida call on Allah to witness that we will retaliate for the blood of Imam Abdul al-Rashid Ghazi."

 Ayman Al-Zawahiri also released a video titled "The Power of Truth", in which he condemned the Siege of the Red Mosque and praised Abdul Rashid Ghazi.

 Camp Ghazi in Syria

-In 2014, the Syrian opposition group Jamaat Ansar al-Islam affiliated with Ahmed al-Sharaa's Hay'at Tahrir al-Sham named a new training camp and military subdivision after Abdul Rashid Ghazi, referring to it as "Mu’askar al-Shaikh Abdul Rasheed Ghazi" (the Sheikh Abdul Rasheed Ghazi Camp).
+In 2014, Iraqi and Syrian opposition group Jamaat Ansar al-Islam affiliated with Ahmed al-Sharaa's Jabhat Fatah al-Sham and Ahrar al-Sham named a new training camp and military subdivision after Abdul Rashid Ghazi, referring to it as "Mu'askar al-Shaikh Abdul Rasheed Ghazi" (the Sheikh Abdul Rasheed Ghazi Camp).